blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- Vritthis
 				- They are the same concept as in Yoga
 				- The types are:
-					- Samshaya: Doubt, related to Manas
+					- Samshaya: Doubt, the Dharma of Manas (Mind)
-					- Nishchaya: Decision, related to Buddhi
+					- Nishchaya: Decision, the Dharma of Buddhi (Intellect)
-					- Abhimaana: Ego Sense, related to Ahamkaara
+					- Abhimaana: Ego Sense, the Dharma of Ahamkaara (Ego Sense)
-					- Smriti or Smarana: Recollection, the Dharma of Chittha
+					- Smriti or Smarana: Recollection, the Dharma of Chittha (Memory)
+						- Chittha is also considered to include Manas, Buddhi and Ahamkaara, in the context where it can be better called the mind-field.
 	- 6.2.
 Bheda Abheda Vedaanta (Difference and Oneness)
 		- By Bhaskaracharya
 		- Individual self is both different and not different from Brahman